-The Fund for Agricultural Development (IFAD) is a specialized agency of the United Nations mandated to promote rural development and smallholder agriculture in order to contribute to the achievement of food security and poverty reduction in rural Areas.
+The International Fund for Agricultural Development (IFAD) is a specialised agency of the United Nations.
+Its mandate is to promote smallholder agriculture, support rural development, food security and poverty alleviation in rural Areas.

 The mandates of the Food and Agriculture Organization of the United Nations (FAO), the World Food Programme (WFP) and the International Fund for Agricultural Development (IFAD) complement each other.
 Their work directly contributes to the implementation of Agenda 2030.